Mirali-01/element-ease/README.md

 # The Periodic Table of Elements

-### Created by Curiousity!
-Rendered by React! & Powered by the Progress of People!

 **<a href="https://dynamicchemistry.netlify.app" target="_blank">Check Out the Site!</a>**

 A colorful and interactive way to learn about the chemical elements that make up our weird universe.